pafoster/refs.txt/README.md

                                                               publication type tag ────────────────────────────────┘         │
                                                              special key-value tag ──────────────────────────────────────────┘
 ```
-The completion marker, creation/completion date, priority, reference key and title may only appear in the order listed above in the diagram.
+The completion marker, creation/completion date, priority, reference key and title must appear in the order listed above in the diagram.
 In this way, items are guaranteed to appear in the following order after a lexicographical sort:
 1. Items with a priority and not marked complete
 2. Items without a priority and not marked complete
 3. Items marked complete